-At the end, you will hold a concrete road map in your hand that shows your way into the new world of sustainable finance.
+At the end, you will hold a concrete road map in your hand that shows you your way into the new world of sustainable finance.

 The Transformation Process

-Road map and results of the corporate culture analysis show the framework and content of the multi-stage mindfulness-based transformation process.
+Road map and results of the corporate culture analysis reveal the framework and content of the multi-stage mindfulness-based transformation process.
 Culture change is an iterative process of changes in the context and the mindsets of those involved.

 We design, steer and moderate the personnel and organizational intervention processes for cultural development.
 Team development and personality development go hand in hand here.